Kilgore, Texas: Baseball teams

+Park and recreation

+The Kilgore Trails System is 3.5 mi and was designed for walkers, runners, and cyclists.
+The trail system has access points throughout the city, and passes through wooded areas.

 Government

 Local government

 According to the city's most recent Comprehensive Annual Financial Report Fund Financial Statements, the city's various funds had $17.4 million in revenues, $19.4 million in expenditures, $19.5 million in total assets, $0.8 million in total liabilities, and $17.5 million in investments.

-The structure of the management and coordination of city services is:

 State government

 Kilgore is represented in the Texas Senate by Republican Bryan Hughes, District 1, and in the Texas House of Representatives by Republican David Simpson, District 7 and Travis Clardy, District 11.

 Federal government

 At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz.
 Kilgore is part of Texas's 1st congressional district, which is currently represented by Republican Nathaniel Moran.